nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        First doctor has `Pediatrician` tag.
 Tag can be added using the following command: `tag -a 1 t/Pediatrician`.

     2. Test case: `tag -d 1 t/Pediatrician`<br>
        Expected: First doctor's `Pediatrician` tag is deleted.
-Details of the edited patient are shown in the status message.
+Details of the edited doctor are shown in the status message.

     3. Test case: `tag -d 1 t/Osteopath`<br>
-       Expected: No tag is deleted from the doctor.
+       Expected: No tag is deleted from the first doctor.
 Error details are shown in the status message.

     4. Test case: `tag -d 1 t/`<br>
-       Expected: No tag is deleted from the doctor.
+       Expected: No tag is deleted from the first doctor.
 Error details are shown in the status message.

     5. Test case: `tag -d 0 t/Pediatrician`<br>
        Expected: No tag is deleted from any doctor.
 Error details are shown in the status message.